Acer Tablet AND Chromebook

 I love the blue color of the Chrometab, but more than that the back of the Chrometab has texture.
 It’s like plastic corduroy jeans.
 It just feels so good to hold.

-A 10″ tablet is no surprise as to being super portable.
+A 10″ tablet, which could be similar to an art tablet, is no surprise as to being super portable.
 I carried this around with me everywhere last night and this morning and it did not feel awkward.
 Put my phone on top and toted around in my hand happily.
 I hand it to anyone I come across.
 Everyone loves it.
 Easy to use.
 Easy to hold.

 The stylus for the Acer Chrometab is not a superfluous accessory.
 You need it for some functions and you want to use it.
 I have the Acer Spin 11 which is touchscreen with a stylus.
 The stylus feels awkward when you have a full keyboard.
 I love the Acer Spin 11, but the stylus experience with the Chrometab is significantly more natural.
 There is a slot for the stylus on the bottom left hand side.
 (I’m right handed so I wish it was on the right hand side but I can deal.)